AFRINIC: Domain Name System services

-AFRINIC enables reverse DNS lookup for its IPv4 and IPv6 address blocks.
-This allows people to look up an IP address allocated by AFRINIC and find any associated domain names in the Domain Name System (DNS).

-AFRINIC publishes reverse DNS zone data to support Domain Name System Security Extensions (DNSSEC).
+AFRINIC enables reverse DNS lookup for its IPv4 and IPv6 address blocks, allowing people to look up an IP address allocated by AFRINIC and find any associated domain names in the Domain Name System (DNS).
+AFRINIC also publishes reverse DNS zone data, including to support Domain Name System Security Extensions (DNSSEC).

 To improve the resiliency of DNS in its service region, AFRINIC offers secondary DNS hosting services for primary name servers in Africa.
+This service is used by the operators of some African country code top-level domains.
+Operating and using DNS name servers and other Internet infrastructure within Africa increases the speed of Internet traffic and reduces related costs.